NegatioN/negation.github.io/_favorites/quote_38.md

 ---
 text: >
-  "There is real magic in enthusiasm.
-It spells the difference between mediocrity and accomplishment." - Norman Vincent Peale
+  "Experience is simply the name we give our mistakes." - Oscar Wilde
 type: quote
 ---